blurrycontour/zuul-gerrit/doc/source/reference/client.rst

 ===========

 Zuul includes a simple command line client that may be used to affect Zuul's behavior while running.
-It must be run on a host that has access to the Gearman server (e.g., locally on the Zuul host), or on a host with access to Zuul's web server.
+It must be run on a host with access to Zuul's web server.

 Configuration